 I slept with neither of them.
 (Don’t know, don’t care – if anybody wonders.)

 Before she finally stopped talking to me, the Kenyan lost patience and made a final attempt to bring her satellite to earth – a schoolmistress dressing down a pupil about exactly what she knew or had heard he had been up to with his new playmate and the details of where and how; and really sorting them out.

 I was staggered both by how crass she appeared and at my own involuntary pity at the gap between performance and reality.

-(Or an everyman’s Oscar Wilde – a camp master of media manipulation.
-And method acting so much better than the over-rated Meryl Streep’s.)
+(Or an everyman’s Oscar Wilde – a camp master of media manipulation acting with a method so much better than the mad, over-rated Meryl Streep’s.)

 To this vanquisher, or stubborn bastard, having battled and escaped a repossession and downward spiral with legal help, the sense of having travelled back in time, trapped in a boarding house with an insufferable bore, was both crushing and made me incandescent with anger.

 She’d told me enough about war-torn Kenya, her harsh mother parking her in public school here from an early age, and about the behaviour of an extended family of relatives, for me to excuse the Kenyan or regard her with equanimity and some respect.